Leon2332/CSS-Test_1/Readme.md

-This is a VS stidio test.
+This is a Visual Studio Code test.